 - Then you can restart Windows.

-- Download the Show or hide updates tool from this page.
+- Download and open the Show or hide updates tool.

 - Click Next and select the Hide updates option to open an available updates list.